Mallick17/AWS-ACM/README.md

 4. **Private Certificate Issuance** – Issues private certificates via AWS Private CA.
 5. **Certificate Import** – Supports importing third-party certificates.

+### What is the right AWS certificate service for my needs?
+**1. **AWS Certificate Manager (ACM)****
+- This service is for enterprise customers who need a secure web presence using TLS.
+ACM certificates are deployed through Elastic Load Balancing, Amazon CloudFront, Amazon API Gateway, and other integrated AWS services.
+The most common application of this kind is a secure public website with significant traffic requirements.
+ACM also simplifies security management by automating the renewal of expiring certificates.
+You are in the right place for this service.

+**2. **AWS Private CA****
+- This service is for enterprise customers building a public key infrastructure (PKI) inside the AWS cloud and intended for private use within an organization.
+With AWS Private CA, you can create your own certificate authority (CA) hierarchy and issue certificates with it for authenticating users, computers, applications, services, servers, and other devices.
+Certificates issued by a private CA cannot be used on the internet.
+For more information, see the AWS Private CA User Guide.
 ---

 ### **How to Configure ACM**